mattmaas/hackathon/README.md

     "score": 0.7794588208198547}]
 }
 ```
-The example script shows how to easily get the url and confidence score.
+The example script shows how to easily get the URL and confidence score.

 Putting it all together: